FDio/csit/docs/job_specs/report_iterative/3n-skx/vpp-mlr-00.md

 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn
 2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn
 4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdbasemaclrn
-##### eth-l2bdscale10kmaclrn
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdscale10kmaclrn
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdscale10kmaclrn
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdscale10kmaclrn
-##### eth-l2bdscale100kmaclrn
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdscale100kmaclrn
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdscale100kmaclrn
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdscale100kmaclrn
-##### eth-l2bdscale1mmaclrn
-1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdscale1mmaclrn
-2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdscale1mmaclrn
-4c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND eth-l2bdscale1mmaclrn
 ##### dot1q-l2bdbasemaclrn
 1c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn
 2c AND 64b AND ndrpdr AND xxv710 AND drv_avf AND dot1q-l2bdbasemaclrn